 What does tooth whitening involve?

-Our dental team will need to make specially made trays which fit into your mouth like a mouthguard - impressions for this will be taken at your first appointment.
+Our dental team will need to make specially constructed trays which fit into your mouth like a mouthguard - impressions for this will be taken at your first appointment.
 The trays will be provided to you to continue the treatment at home.
-This means regularly applying the whitening product over two to four weeks, for a a few hour at a time.
+This means regularly applying the whitening product over two to four weeks, for a few hours at a time.
 The ‘active ingredient' in the product is usually hydrogen peroxide or carbamide peroxide.
 As the active ingredient is broken down, oxygen gets into the enamel on the teeth and the tooth colour is made lighter.
-Tooth whitening is not permanent but you can simply "top up" when required.
+Tooth whitening is not permanent, but you can simply "top up" when required.

 Is tooth whitening safe?